2022 Maryland Senate election: District 9

-The new 9th district encompasses north Howard county, including Ellicott City and Clarksville, and Damascus in Prince George's County.
-First-term Democratic incumbent Katie Fry Hester, who was elected in 2018 with 50.8% of the vote, is running for a second term.
+The new 9th district encompasses north Howard county, including Ellicott City and Clarksville, and Damascus in Montgomery County.
+First-term Democratic incumbent Katie Fry Hester, who was elected in 2018 with 50.8% of the vote, ran for a second term.

 District 10

 The new 10th district encompasses east Baltimore County, including Randallstown and Reisterstown.
 Seven-term Democratic incumbent Delores G. Kelley, who was re-elected in 2018 with 80.3% of the vote, announced on December 13, 2021, that she would not run for re-election to an eighth term.

 Democratic primary

-Maryland Matters has identified the Democratic primary election in District 10 as a "race to watch".
+Maryland Matters identified the Democratic primary election in District 10 as a "race to watch".

 General election

 District 11

 The new 11th district encompasses central Baltimore County, including Owings Mills, Pikesville, and Mays Chapel.
-Democratic incumbent Shelly L. Hettleman is running for a full term after being appointed to the seat on February 3, 2020, following the resignation of Robert Zirkin, who was re-elected in 2018 with 96.9% of the vote.
+Democratic incumbent Shelly L. Hettleman ran for a full term after being appointed to the seat on February 3, 2020, following the resignation of Robert Zirkin, who was re-elected in 2018 with 96.9% of the vote.